The generalised hodograph method for non-diagonalisable integrable systems of hydrodynamic type: Preliminaries

-for all $\alpha,\beta,\gamma\in\{1,\dots,r\}$ and $i\in\{1,\dots,m_\alpha\}$, $j\in\{1,\dots,m_\beta\}$, ${k\in\{1,\dots,m_\gamma\}}$. \end{theorem} The coordinates defining this special system are called \emph{David-Hertling coordinates}, and in such coordinates the operator of multiplication by the Euler vector field takes the lower-triangular Toeplitz form \eqref{toeplitz} mentioned in the introduction.
+The coordinates defining this special system are called \emph{David-Hertling coordinates}, and in such coordinates the operator of multiplication by the Euler vector field takes the lower-triangular Toeplitz form \eqref{toeplitz} mentioned in the introduction with $v^{i(\alpha)}=u^{i(\alpha)}$.
 We will also often refer to David-Hertling coordinates as \emph{canonical coordinates}.

-\subsection{Integrable hierarchies and F-manifolds with compatible connection}
+\subsubsection{Integrable hierarchies and F-manifolds with compatible connection}

 According to the results of \cite{LPVG}, given an $n$-dimensional regular F-manifold with Euler vector field $(M,\circ,e,E)$ and $n$ commuting flows of the form